-Date of birth (required for unique participant identification and for linkage to NHS/ONS/PHE records and those from relevant databases in Devolved Administrations); sex; ethnicity; occupation (available from ONS or NISRA for the adult targeted in the original letter, but not for the rest of the household)

-- Do they think/know they have been infected by COVID-19?
-Yes/No - If yes, date first symptoms and what symptoms (yes/no for each of fever, muscle ache (myalgia), fatigue, sore throat, cough, shortness of breath (dyspnea), chest pain, headache, nausea/vomiting, abdominal pain, diarrhoea, loss of taste, loss of smell, other symptoms) - o If yes, did they contact the NHS about this (suspected) COVID-19 infection?
-Yes/No - If yes, were they tested?
-Yes/No - If tested, were they positive/negative/test failed/results not yet received? - o If yes, were they hospitalised Yes/No? - If yes, do they think that they are suffering from "long COVID" and with what symptoms?
-How is this limiting their activities? - Mobile telephone number for participant to be informed directly of their swab test results, or those of their children in future (results will be returned by the study identified by month and year of birth only (not person-identifiable)) - Email if participant would like to receive vouchers for participation directly and receive updates on results and news about the study, and receive results by this route (see Section 16.8).
+- Date of birth (required for unique participant identification and for linkage to NHS/ONS/PHE records and those from relevant databases in Devolved Administrations); sex; ethnicity; occupation (available from ONS or NISRA for the adult targeted in the original letter, but not for the rest of the household) - Do they think/know they have been infected by COVID-19?
+Yes/No - If yes, date first symptoms and what symptoms (yes/no for each of fever (including high temperature), muscle ache (myalgia), fatigue, sore throat, cough, shortness of breath (dyspnea), chest pain, headache, nausea/vomiting, abdominal pain, diarrhoea, loss of taste, loss of smell, trouble sleeping, loss of appetite/eating less than usual, runny nose/sneezing, noisy breathing (wheezing), other symptoms) - \circ $\:$ If yes, did they contact the NHS about this (suspected) COVID-19 infection?
+Yes/No $\:$ - If yes, were they tested?
+Yes/No - If tested, were they positive/negative/test failed/results not yet received? - If yes, were they hospitalised Yes/No? - If yes, do they think that they are suffering from "long COVID" and with what symptoms?
+How is this limiting their activities?